 And if you can’t manage hanging a forest from your ceiling, try wrapping some evergreen around you headboard instead for a similar, more low maintenance effect.
 We'd go fake though – pine needles in your bed = ouch!
 Check out our picks of the best Christmas garlands for more inspiration.

 You can get creative with paper and scissors to make your own paper stars or you could definitely cheat with these decorations from Ikea .
 They come in the very Scandi friendly shades of white and red so you can't really go wrong...

 11. Opt for a minimalist monochrome theme

 In keeping with the whole minimal mantra, try sticking to a monochrome scheme with your Scandi Christmas decorations.
-Just balance out the black and white with various hues of grey and add in some wood accents or just bring in a few boughs of fir (or a John Lewis & Partners pine garland would do the trick).
+Just balance out the black and white with various hues of grey and add in some wood accents or just bring in a few boughs of fir (or a store bought pine garland would do the trick).